kartben/agile-scripts/README.md

 On other machines, install at least version 1.8.
 Check it with `docker-compose -v`.
 Read more on how to [install or upgrade](https://docs.docker.com/compose/install/)

-- Disable Bluez in the host
+- Disable and stop Bluez in the host

 Unfortunately the Raspbian Bluez is too old.
 Our BLE driver needs version 5.39 with experimental features enabled.
 Bluez is part of the agile-core container, thus it should be disabled in the host OS.

 ```
 sudo systemctl disable bluetooth
+sudo systemctl stop bluetooth
 ```

 Getting AGILE